-There are generally 2 types of title policies that are issued to insure ownership of your home.
+There are generally two types of title policies that are issued to insure ownership of your home.
 The information below will help you understand the coverage variations.
 The American Land Title Association (ALTA) Homeowner's Policy has the most coverage available, but not all policy types may be available in each state.
 Discuss your selection with your local title provider.

 Standard title insurance

-The standard insurance policy covers an owner against matters of public records and with certain problems with deed.
+The standard insurance policy covers an owner against matters of public records and with certain problems with a deed.

 - Someone else owns an interest in your title

 - Someone else has an easement on your land

 - Forgery, fraud, duress, incompetence, incapacity or impersonation

 - A lien on your title because of a deed of trust, judgment, tax lien, special assessment or homeowners association charge

 Enhanced title insurance policy

 Everything in the standard title insurance policy and much more.
 There is some post policy coverage as well.
 Some of the items covered in an enhanced policy are: